High-Risk Car Insurance in Arizona

 Compare Multiple Providers

-What To Do if You Get Denied Coverage in Arizona
+What to Do if You're Denied Coverage in Arizona

-Insurance is a choice, so car insurance companies can refuse coverage if they find you too risky.
-If insurers turn you down, you can still get a plan through the Automobile Insurance Plan Service Office (AIPSO).
+Car insurance companies can turn down applicants they consider too risky.
+If multiple insurers deny your application, you can get coverage through the Automobile Insurance Plan Service Office (AIPSO).

 building icon